 This material can also be given as a course.
 Copies can be made of the lessons, along with the questions page.
-The student can read and study the lesson and fill out the questions.
+The student can read and study the lesson, and fill out the questions.
 Later the teacher can collect the questions, and grade them.
 This can be used in such ministries as a prison ministry, or given to students in a classroom situation.
 After it is taught in class, the students can leave with a copy of the lesson and questions.
 The questions can be graded when they are returned.
-When all lessons are completed, the student can be rewarded with a personalized copy of a completion certificate found at the end of this book.
+At the end of completion, the student can be rewarded by a personalized copy of a completion certificate found at the end of this book.